k-nuth/rest-api-cs/README.md

 **HttpClientTimeoutInSeconds**: Defines HttpClient timeout.
 Used in forwarder mode.
 *Default value:5*

-**WebsocketEnabled**: Define if the node accepts websocket requests.
+**WebsocketsEnabled**: Define if the node accepts websocket requests.
 *Default value:true*

-**WebsocketMsgBlockEnabled**: Define if the node send block messages.
+**WebsocketsMsgBlockEnabled**: Define if the node sends block messages.
 *Default value:true*

-**WebsocketMsgTxEnabled**: Define if the node send tx messages.
+**WebsocketsMsgTxEnabled**: Define if the node sends tx messages.
 *Default value:true*

-**WebsocketMsgAddressTxEnabled**: Define if the node send addresstx messages.
+**WebsocketsMsgAddressTxEnabled**: Define if the node sends addresstx messages.
 *Default value:true*

-**WebsocketForwarderClientRetryDelay**: The delay in seconds beetween retries when the websocket connection to the fullnode fails.
+**WebsocketsForwarderClientRetryDelay**: The delay in seconds beetween retries when the websocket connection to the fullnode fails.
 *Default value:10*

 **Serilog**: The Serilog configuration.
 For more detailed documentation, check https://github.com/serilog/serilog/wiki/Getting-Started